ColinIanKing/fwts/README_SOURCE.txt

 src/pci		- PCI
 src/uefi	- UEFI

 When writing new tests use the blank sketch of a test in src/example/blank/blank.c.

 Test Conventions:
-	All code must be static, no exporting of functions to other parts of fwts If we have common code in multiple tests then refactor it into the fwts core library DO NOT call exit() from a test
+	All code must be static, no exporting of functions to other parts of fwts.
+	If we have common code in multiple tests then refactor it into the fwts core library.
+	DO NOT call exit() from a test.
-	DO NOT call printf() from a test - use the fwts logging functions
+	DO NOT call printf() from a test - use the fwts logging functions.

 Tests are registered with fwts using the FWTS_REGISTER macro: